West Farms Soldiers Cemetery: Interments

-Statue and cannons
+Monuments

 In 1909, a cemetery committee erected a monument consisting of a bronze statue of a Union Army soldier on a pedestal.
 Three nineteenth-century field pieces were also placed on the grounds at the same time.
 The statue suffered from the weather and vandalism and was removed around 1950.
 It was in an unknown location for the next several years.
 It was repaired and restored to the monument on November 18, 1959.
 A Civil War Memorial Committee made additional improvements.
+The statue was located in a New York City Department of Public works warehouse by Bert Sack, an aficionado of Civil War history and a World War I veteran; Sack had it moved to the shop of Andrew Betz, a coppersmith in nearby Yonkers where it underwent repairs.

+On October 16, 1977, a memorial plaque was installed honoring Mary Bowser, a black woman from the American south who worked as a spy for the Union army during the Civil War.
+Bowser, pretending to be illiterate, worked as a domestic servant for Confederate President Jefferson Davis.
+Her duties gave her access to military reports, which she memorized and passed the information on to Elizabeth Van Lew, who in turn sent it to Union General Ulysses S. Grant.
+The dedication ceremony included a 21-gun salute from the National Guard.